What is a technical gap in R&D Tax Incentive?

-Key word is ‘Technical’
+Key-word is ‘Technical’

-The key word is ‘technical’ which means that it is related to a technical aspect of your development work.
+The key-word is ‘technical’ which means that it is related to a technical aspect of your development work.
 You have a technical problem that you just don’t have an answer to.

 A technical gap is not related to customer or business issues.
 It is not related to product concepts.
 The R&D Tax Incentive is about technical risk – not business or commercial risk.

 Eligible R&D is also not related to product value or success.
-Eligible R&D can be associated with a product development that was a failure, or was technical success but was a commercial failure.
+Eligible R&D can be associated with a product development that was a failure, or was a technical success but was a commercial failure.
 As long as the (experimental) R&D generated new knowledge, you could have eligible R&D.

 A technical problem is also not the same as innovation.
-Something can be innovative (as in no-one has thought to do that before) but may not involve an intractable problem or even new technology or new knowledge.
+Something can be innovative (as in no-one has thought to do that before) but may not involve an intractable problem or new technology or new knowledge.